wangyehhh/SpatialKappa/README.md

 of Kappa to allow expression of location and transport in models.
 A user manual is available [here][manual-link].</p>

 Feel free to add bug reports or feature requests [here][bug-link].</p>

+<h4>COMPILATION AND INSTALLATION</h4>

+To make the `SpatialKappa.jar` file either:
+1. Import this code as an Ecclipse project
+2. Run `make all`

+To install the python interface, cd into the python directory, and follow the instructions in [python/INSTALL.md][1]

 <h4>LICENSE</h4>